-PCAF will fund eligible expenses up to $10,000 in any one year.
+Eligible expenses up to $10,000 in any one year.
 You must match the requested funds by contributing a combination of volunteer labour (credited at $15 per hour), materials, or other allowable donations.
 At least half of your matching funds must be made up of volunteer labour.
-See the PCAF Application Rules & Guidelines document on the “Apply” tab for more information.
-To assist as many groups as possible PCAF grants are modest, averaging about $2,500 each.
-The maximum total amount available over the life of a PCAF project is $20,000.
+See the Application Rules & Guidelines document on the “Apply” tab for more information.
+To assist as many groups as possible Community Grants are modest, averaging about $2,500 each.
+The maximum total amount available over the life of a Community Grant project is $20,000.

 Projects must be of a conservation nature, with priority given to projects that focus on activities that maintain, conserve or restore native (indigenous) freshwater fish and wildlife species and their habitats.

-Some examples of PCAF projects and activities that we have funded include:
+Some examples of Community Grant projects and activities that we have funded include:

-Some types of projects or activities are ineligible for PCAF funding, including but not limited to:
+Some types of projects or activities are ineligible for Community Grant funding, including but not limited to:

-You can view the list of PCAF projects funded in 2019 here.
+You can view the list of Community Grant (formerly PCAF) projects funded in 2023 here.

-If you intend to apply for further funding to continue the same PCAF project, you must submit a new application each year and include a report, outlining expenditure details and information on the progress of your currently funded PCAF project (See Reporting tab for more details)
+If you intend to apply for further funding to continue the same Community Grant project, you must submit a new application each year and include a report, outlining expenditure details and information on the progress of your currently funded Community Grant project (See Reporting tab for more details).

-Once your PCAF project has been completed, a report is required which details the activities that were conducted.
-If you intend to apply for additional funds, a progress report must be submitted with your new application by the due date.
+Once your Community Grant (formerly PCAF) project has been completed, a report is required which details the activities that were conducted.
+If you intend to apply for additional funds, a progress report must be submitted with your new application submitted on Survey Apply by the spring due date.

-Note: You have a maximum of five (5) years for the implementation of the project and expenditure of the Grant.
+You have a maximum of five (5) years for the implementation of the project and expenditure of the grant.
 A final report and any unused funds must be returned within sixty (60) days of completion, termination or expiration of the allowable term.